 The annual mean precipitation records from Jerusalem cover the 133 years from 1861 to 1994; see Fig. 2c.
-The records for the years 1861-1964 were compiled by D. Ashbel, and those for 1965-1994 by the Israel Meteorological Service.
-It is Dan Yakir (Weizmann Institute of Science) who communicated to us these so-far unpublished records.
+D. Ashbel compiled the records for the years 1861-1964, and the Israel Meteorological Service those for 1965-1994.
+Dan Yakir from the Weizmann Institute of Science communicated these so-far unpublished records to us.

 To concentrate on the interannual periodicities in these precipitation records, as well as in the other records discussed below, we first removed the lowest-frequency components, including the nonlinear trend (Ghil et al., 2002a).
 In the rainfall records, the three components that fall in this category are (1,2,3), when carrying out the SSA analysis with a window width of M = 45 year.
-Next we applied Monte Carlo SSA (MC-SSA: Allen and Smith, 1996) with a window of M = 45 year to the detrended series.
-Very similar results were obtained with M = 50 year (not shown).
+Next we applied MC-SSA with a window of M = 40 year to the detrended series.
+Very similar results were obtained with M = 50year (not shown).

-The significant ST-EOFs, ordered by decreasing variance captured, along with the associated periods and variances are the following: the pair (1,2) has a period of 3.1 year and a variance of 18%; the pair (3,4) a period of 2.2 year and a variance of 14%; the pair (5,6) a period of 3.8 year and a variance of 13%; the pair (7,8) a period of 14 year and a variance of 10%; and pair (9,10) has a period of 7.8 year and a variance of 7%.
-We also applied the multi-taper method (MTM; Thomson, 1982; Ghil et al., 2002a) to the detrended time series in order to check the robustness of the peaks identified via SSA.
-The above frequencies were identified as significant at the 95% level using MTM, besides the period of 14 year, in SSA pair (7,8), which was significant at the level of 90% only.
-The MTM test was applied with 3 tapers and a spectral resolution of 0.03 cycle/year.
+The significant T-EOFs, ordered by decreasing variance captured, along with the associated periods and variances are the following: the pair (1,2) has a period of 3.1 year and a variance of 18%; the pair (3,4) a period of 2.2 year and a variance of 14%; the pair (5,6) a period of 3.8 year and a variance of 13%; the pair (7,8) a period of 14 year and a variance of 10%; and pair (9,10) has a period of 7.8 year and a variance of 7%.
+The above periods were also identified as significant at the 95% level using MTM applied to the detrended time series (Table 2), except the 14-year SSA pair (7,8), which was significant in the MTM analysis at the 90% level only.
 In Fig. 3 we show the MC-SSA and MTM spectra, along with the statistical significance of the peaks.